astrow/astrow-server/README.md

-# waterbug-server
+# astrow
-This piece is the express server that is also the web socket server for the Waterbug project.
+This piece is the express server that is also the web socket server for the Astrow project.

 # Getting Started
 ```